 Balk plates tiebreaking run, lifts Diamondbacks over Dodgers

+Rojas, the Diamondbacks left fielder, hit a game-tying two-run homer that helped set the stage for the Arizona's 5-4 win over the Los Angeles Dodgers.

+Rojas got the ball from his first big league homer in exchange for a ball and a signed bat with the words "Beat LA," as requested by the Diamondbacks fan who made the exchange.

-A balk by Dodgers reliever Yimi Garcia sent home the tiebreaking run in the bottom of the eighth inning and helped the Arizona Diamondbacks to a 5-4 win over Los Angeles on Friday night.
+Arizona beat Los Angeles almost as much as the Dodgers beat themselves.
+A balk by reliever Yimi Garcia sent home the tiebreaking run in the bottom of the eighth inning.

+Rojas got his first real taste of the rivalry between the teams.

+"It was pretty sick.
+Big crowd.
+It was loud," Rojas said.
+"It was really cool to be a part of that for the first time.
+I've been definitely struggling a little bit the last week or so, so to get a knock, not only a knock but a game-tying homer, was pretty exciting for my confidence."

-With one out, Garcia (1-4) stepped off the rubber, turned abruptly to check Arizona's Adam Jones at first base and didn't throw over.
+With one out in the eighth, Garcia (1-4) slid off the rubber, turned abruptly to check Arizona's Adam Jones at first base and didn't throw over.
 The move was called a balk and allowed Tim Locastro to trot home from third base.

+Locastro said his moving around at third base threw off Garcia and caused the mistake, which Dodgers manager Dave Roberts acknowledged.

+"Obviously Locastro kind of spooked him, I think, and the balk.
+It was kind of an unconventional way to lose the baseball game but sometimes it goes that way," Robert said.

 Archie Bradley (4-5) earned the win with 1 2/3 scoreless innings.
-Josh Rojas' first big league home run tied the game at 4-all.
 Eduardo Escobar also homered for Arizona.

 The game ended with a little drama as Escobar nearly booted a hard grounder to third by Justin Turner but recovered and threw out Turner at first base, stranding two runners.